deep-floyd/IF/README.md

 ![](./pics/img_to_img_scheme.jpeg)

-In Style Transfer mode, the output of your prompt comes out at the style of the `support_pil_img`
+In Style Transfer mode, the output of your prompt comes out as the style of the `support_pil_img`

 ```python
 from deepfloyd_if.pipelines import style_transfer